amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 63.md

 The Unweavers are disguised, but they can be identified by their strange erratic behavior.

 There are three refugees identified by others that might be suspicious:
-One of the refugees that the party can meet is Pelleas, who is secretly an Unweaver.
-He was seen by Venali near Esylra's mansion
+One of the refugees that the party can meet is **Pelleas**, who is secretly an Unweaver.
+He was seen by Venali near Esylra's mansion.

+**Venali** is suspicious because he has recently gained a lot of money.
+In reality,

 The Cell is being led by Utu's brother Hama.
 He is the one that leads the attack on Esylra's home.